256dpi/fire/README.md

 ## Authentication

-The [`flame`](https://godoc.org/github.com/256dpi/fire/flame) package implements the OAuth2 specification and provides the Resource Owner Password, Client Credentials and Implicit grant.
+The [`flame`](https://godoc.org/github.com/256dpi/fire/flame) package implements the OAuth2 specification and provides the "Resource Owner Password", "Client Credentials" and "Implicit" grants.
 The issued access and refresh tokens are [JWT](https://jwt.io) tokens and are thus able to transport custom data.

 Every authenticator needs a [`Policy`](https://godoc.org/github.com/256dpi/fire/flame#Policy) that describes how the authentication is enforced.
 A basic policy can be created and extended using [`DefaultPolicy`](https://godoc.org/github.com/256dpi/fire/flame#DefaultPolicy):